The Colorado

 Built on Dreams, Vol. 1, by Oscar McCollum, Sundance

 Publications, Limited, 1992, ISBN: 0913582557.
-Volume I includes the Crystal
+Volume I includes the

-River Railroad and the Carbondale-Redstone-Coalbasin region, as well as
+Crystal River Railroad and the Carbondale-Redstone-Coalbasin region,

-CO, 352 pages with 380 black and white and 50 full color views.
+in Marble, CO, 352 pages with 380 black and white and 50 full color views.

 - Marble, Colorado (book) - Marble: A Town